A scam text usually starts with something ordinary: a package notice, bank warning, toll bill, or message from someone who says they are family.

 Sources

-FTC spam text guidance, FTC phishing guidance, and FCC unwanted text guidance.
+FTC spam text guidance, FTC phishing guidance, FTC verification-code scam alert, Apple text filtering guidance, Google Messages spam guidance, and FCC unwanted calls and texts guidance.